DrDevex/Learning-Python/README.md

 The repository includes various projects completed as part of the courses, demonstrating practical applications of Python programming concepts.
 Some of the projects include:

-1. Project 1: [Project Name](/projects/project1) - A brief description of the project.
+1. Project 1: [Band Name Generator]([/projects/project1](https://github.com/DrDevex/Learning-Python/blob/master/Projects/Band%20name%20Generator.py)) - Generates A Name for your Band
 2. Project 2: [Project Name](/projects/project2) - A brief description of the project.
 3. Project 3: [Project Name](/projects/project3) - A brief description of the project.
    <!-- Add more projects as needed -->